2giosangmitom/meme-generator/README.md

    - pnpm package manager installed: [https://pnpm.io/installation](https://pnpm.io/installation)

 > [!TIP]
 > The project includes the `flake.nix` file for dependency management, enabling developers to leverage nix develop for a convenient development environment setup.
-You can use `nix develop` to enter development environment with out install prerequisites
+You can use `nix develop` to enter development environment with out install prerequisites with [Nix](https://nixos.org/download)

 2. **Clone the repository:**